 ½ cup heavy cream

-½ stick of butter, divided into cubes
+½ stick of butter, divided

 Sea salt